ARPA-SIMC/moncic-ci/README.md

 * Fedora 32 on nspawn: dnf cannot fetch from configured mirrors
 * Fedora 38 on nspawn: build hangs, reason to be investigated
-* Debian Jessie on nspawn: systemd in container needs cgroups v1 support
-* Debian Jessie on podman: build fails: `apt-get builddep ./` does not seem to be supported
 * Ubuntu Xenial on nspawn: systemd in container needs cgroups v1 support
 * Ubuntu Hirsute on podman: apt sources do not update
 * Ubuntu Impish on podman: apt sources do not update